 You may request a review of the actual calculation of the amount, request an explanation of how the offset was calculated or submit any additional relevant information for reconsideration.

-The calculation of an amount to be offset against disability pension under the VEA is an administrative decision for the purposes of the Administrative Decisions (Judicial Review) Act 1977 and can be appealed to the Federal Court under the provisions of that Act.
+The calculation of an amount to be offset against Disability Compensation Payment under the VEA is an administrative decision for the purposes of the Administrative Decisions (Judicial Review) Act 1977 and can be appealed to the Federal Court under the provisions of that Act.
 If you are considering this course of action it is advised that you seek independent legal advice.Back to top